vberkaltun/mbedCore/readme.md

 ## Project Setup

-The project can be set up in two different ways: automatic and manual.
+The project can be set up in two different ways: automatic (GitHub and Hukseflux Terminal Server) and manual.
 In both ways, your machine has to be connected to the internet at least one time.
 In this period, all dependencies are collected in your machine for the current project.
 Then, you can easily disconnect your machine from the internet and work on your project locally.

-### Automatic Setup: Github
+### Automatic Setup: GitHub

 1. Open a command prompt.
 2. Type **`git clone https://github.com/vberkaltun/mbedCore.git`** and run.